kdoshi13/BBA-CA-3rd-year-6th-Sem-Paper/dot net april 2022.md

 a)
 What is command object?
 =)

-b)
+In the .NET Framework, the Command object is a part of the ADO.NET library and represents a parameterized SQL statement or stored procedure that is executed against a database.
+It plays a crucial role in interacting with a database and performing various database operations such as inserting, updating, deleting, or retrieving data.

+The Command object provides methods and properties to define and execute a command against the database.
+It allows you to pass parameters, specify the command text, set the command type, and handle the execution and retrieval of data.
+Some commonly used properties and methods of the Command object include:

+1. CommandText: Gets or sets the SQL statement or stored procedure to be executed.

+2. CommandType: Gets or sets the type of command to be executed.
+It can be set to CommandType.Text for SQL statements or CommandType.StoredProcedure for stored procedures.

+3. Parameters: Gets the collection of parameters associated with the Command object.
+Parameters can be added to the collection to pass values to the SQL statement or stored procedure.

+4. ExecuteNonQuery: Executes a command that does not return any data, such as an INSERT, UPDATE, or DELETE statement.
+It returns the number of affected rows.

+5. ExecuteScalar: Executes a command that returns a single value, typically used with aggregate functions like COUNT, SUM, or MAX.

+6. ExecuteReader: Executes a command that retrieves data and returns a DataReader object.
+The DataReader provides a forward-only, read-only stream of data from the database.

+The Command object acts as a bridge between your application and the database.
+It helps in executing parameterized SQL statements or stored procedures, providing a secure and efficient way to interact with databases.
+By using the Command object, you can pass input parameters, execute database commands, and retrieve results or affected rows from the database. b)
 Explain Event handing in ASP .net?
 =)

-c)
+Event handling in ASP.NET allows you to respond to user actions or system events that occur during the execution of a web application.
+Events are actions or occurrences that can trigger code execution and allow you to perform specific tasks in response.

+In ASP.NET, events can be categorized into two types:

+1. Server-Side Events: These events occur on the server-side and are raised by server controls or the ASP.NET framework itself.
+Server-side events include button clicks, page load, dropdown list selection changes, form submissions, and more.

+2. Client-Side Events: These events occur on the client-side, usually within the user's web browser.
+They are raised by HTML elements or JavaScript code embedded in the web page.
+Examples of client-side events are mouse clicks, key presses, form submissions, and AJAX callbacks.

+To handle events in ASP.NET, you typically follow these steps:

+1. Attach an event handler: For server-side events, you attach an event handler to a server control's event.
+This is done either declaratively in the markup (.aspx) file or programmatically in the code-behind (.aspx.cs) file.
+The event handler is a method that contains the code to be executed when the event occurs.

+2. Define the event handler method: The event handler method is responsible for executing the desired logic when the event is triggered.
+It can access and manipulate server controls, retrieve form data, interact with databases, or perform any other required operations.

+3. Write the event handling code: Inside the event handler method, you write the code that responds to the event.
+This can include performing calculations, updating the UI, validating input, saving data, or any other action specific to the event.

+4. Execute the event handling code: When the event is triggered, the associated event handler method is automatically executed.
+The event handler has access to the event arguments, which provide information about the event, such as the source control or the user's input.

+By handling events in ASP.NET, you can create interactive and responsive web applications that respond to user actions.
+Event handling allows you to write code that is executed in response to specific events, enabling you to control the flow and behavior of your application. c)
 Write a C# program to swap two number.
 =)